OffTop1/nba-app/README.md

 You will also see any lint errors in the console.

 ## Important
-After running the app please run this command "npm/yarn dev-serv" It fetches all information(images, news) from db.json.
+After running the app please run this command "npm/yarn dev-serv".<br>
+It fetches all information(images, news) from db.json.
 If you miss this command, the screen show only header, navbar and footer).